ICT-Infer/timelog/README.md

 ## Usage with default Django admin web interface

-You *could* begin using django-timelog right now at `http://<host or IP>:8000/admin/timelog/`.
+You *could* begin entering data into django-timelog right now at `http://<host or IP>:8000/admin/timelog/`.
 It's not great but it's better than nothing and better than using it through the shell like above.